ymatts/phyC/README.md

         + resolving mono- and multi-furcation tree into bifurcation tree
         + completing the number of leaves among the trees, which do not almost affects the calculation of distances
         + relabeling considering tree toplogies.
     - Here are some example of registrations.
+The example shows the mono-furcation and multi-furcation trees (upper left most and lower left most).
+The resoved toplogies are shown in the next two.
+The upper & lower right most show the illustration of completing the number of leaves (in this case, 64 leaves).
+This procedure is need to deal with trees in tree space (Birella,et al. 2001).
     ![registration](https://github.com/ymatts/PhyC/blob/master/img/regis_example.jpeg "registration")

 * Clustering trees.